tormath1/goback/README.md

   * [ ] use cobra instead of shenanigans
   * [ ] create a file / sqlite in order to keep current cron entries

+## Getting started

+Download the latest [release](https://github.com/tormath1/goback/releases): `server` is the API server and `goback` is the command line tool.

+As `server` will manage your volumes, you'll need to start it with `sudo` command.
+Once your server up, you'll need to move `goback` in a `$PATH` location like `/usr/local/bin`.

+Now you are ready to backup your volumes !

 ## How to backup your volumes

 First, you need to identify which volume (id or name) you want to backup.